 Even now, the dead were standing up and closing in on them, drawn to the living men like moths to the flame.
 The little boy was quickest; his flesh had barely begun to rot, so he was almost as quick as a living child.
 At first, he began walking towards the three men, but as he drew closer, he began to sprint.
 His mouth was dripping with blood.

-Taggert and Hargrave shrank back, startled by how quickly the child was closing in on them, probably too afraid to kill a child.
+Taggert and Hargrave shrank back, startled by how quickly the child was closing in on them, too afraid to kill a child.
 But Roderick saw gristle and meat in the boy’s teeth, and the blood that stained his chin, and readied his letter opener.

 When the child reached him, he thrust the blade into the soft spot beneath the boy’s chin.
 The boy stopped moving.
-Roderick slid his blade free, as the child hit the ground.
+Roderick slid his blade free andnd the child hit the ground.

 “Quickly now,” Roderick said, not allowing himself to dwell on what he’d just done.
 If he allowed himself to feel guilty, he wouldn’t survive.
 The policemen were still frozen in place.
 Hargrave was shaking.
 Roderick worried the man might actually soil himself.